tkubica12/azure-workshops/d-aks-secrets/kubernetesSecretsDecisionTree.md

 ## Kubernetes Secrets
 - Secrets are encrypted at rest on platform level (Microsoft-managed)
 - Easy to use
-- Works in every other environment
+- Works in every environment
 - No support for customer-provided key
 - No support for true multitenancy (different vaults for different apps)
 - Secrets not stored in certified hardware-based vault
 ## Kubernetes Secrets encrypted with KMS
 - Secrets are encrypted at rest using customer-provided key (stored in vault)
 - Easy to use
-- Works in every other environment
+- Works in every environment
 - No support for true multitenancy (different vaults for different apps)
 - Secrets not stored in certified hardware-based vault (but encryption key is)
 ## Secrets Provider Class